brown-ccv/ccv-website-hugo/content/english/services/consulting/workshops.md

 ##### Using Matlab on Oscar

 An introduction to using Matlab on Oscar.
 Topics covered include: working with Matlab interactively on Oscar, using the Matlab GUI, using Matlab in batch jobs, and working with Parallel Toolbox.

+##### Version Control with Git

+A practical introduction to version control for software management using Git.
+Topics covered include: creating a repository, checking the status of a repository, committing changes, viewing changes, reverting to older versions of files, and setting up a remote repository.